vedph/cadmus-doc/migration/dump/mappings.md

 - reference to parent and/or children mappings;
 - source definition and filters to determine whether it is applicable to the currently processed source.

+Each mapping selects a specific path in the source JSON object, and in turn can include children mappings which do the same.
+Mappings are recursively applied, so that you can keep the logic of each mapping very simple (as it targets a single path) while still being able to build a complex output structure by means of nested mappings.

 This abstract mapping representation is then variously implemented by concrete mappings according to their output.
 Currently two such mappings exist:

 - graph node mapping, targeting an RDF graph to be actively kept in synch with the data source.